GojuNoah/freeCodeCamp-RWDC-Projects/Technical-Document/README.md

 # Technical Document
-A technical document webpage for responsive design, built with HTML and CSS as part of freeCodeCamp's Responsive Web Design Certification.
+A technical document webpage for responsive design, third certification project, built with HTML and CSS as part of freeCodeCamp's Responsive Web Design Certification.

 ## Technologies Used
 - HTML